qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - The different fields of the same object doesn't necessarily need to be together in memory.
 The one field of many objects can be put together (parallel array).
 - Manage memory based on **arenas**.

+Some may think that using handle/ID is "just a nasty workaround caused by borow checker".
+However, in GC languages, using ID to refer to object is also common, as reference cannot be saved to database or sent via network. [^id_ref_translation]

+[^id_ref_translation]: Having both ID and object reference introduces friction: translating between ID and object reference.
+Some ORM will malfunction if there exists two objects with the same primary key.

 One kind of arena is [slotmap](https://docs.rs/slotmap/latest/slotmap/):

 - Slotmap is basically an array of elements, but each element has a version integer.